Thyroid and Neck Surgery Made Easy -- How to Become a Patient at the Clayman Thyroid Center.

 This page will walk you through the process of how to be our patient in 4 steps:

-- 1. Understand what makes this practice unique and our reputation as the best thyroid cancer surgeon in the world.
+- 1. Understand what makes this practice unique and our reputation as some of the best thyroid surgeons in the world.

 - 3. Fill out our secure new-patient form.

 - 4. Schedule your preoperative testing or Second Opinion Consultation and then get on our operating schedule if that is what you need.

 We know that there is a lot of information on the site and it can be hard to take it all in.
 If you have a question for our surgeons or for our office, please contact us using this form and we'd be happy to help.

 The Clayman Thyroid Center is America's leading thyroid surgery center with some of the world's most experienced personnel dedicated to thyroid and thyroid cancer surgery.
 This is the only thing we do.

 All thyroid operations are performed by some of the most highly experienced thyroid surgeons in the world.
 The Center has two experienced thyroid surgeons in every operation.
 We perform surgery at The Thyroid Institute at The Hospital For Endocrine Surgery beginning January of 2022.
 Drs.
 Clayman, Roy, Walsh, and Suh are truly some of the rare (if only surgeons in the world) that limits their practice to thyroid surgery and thyroid cancer surgery.
 Dr Clayman performed more than 600 thyroid cancer related surgeries per year for over 23 years at MD Anderson Cancer Center where he was the surgical head of their entire Thyroid program.
 Nearly half of our patients have recurrent or peristent thyroid cancers which have been previously operated on by surgeons that claim to be thyroid surgery experts.
 Our surgeons do not do breast biopsies, gallbladders, and obesity surgery.
 We do not put tubes in kids ears or take out tonsils.
 We do not treat any other types of head and neck cancer.